Danack/FlickrGuzzle/README.md

 Example
 =======

+A comprehensive set of examples is included as a standalone web application.
+To get this running:

 1 Install the requirements via composer (php composer.phar install --dev)

-2 Point a web server at the directly FlickrGuzzle/example with the directory index set to index.php
+2 Point a web server at the directory FlickrGuzzle/example with the directory index set to index.php

 3 Copy FlickrGuzzle/example/configSample.php to FlickrGuzzle/example/config.php and put your Flickr key and secret in there.

+You should now be able to point your browser to the

 WARNING